 Across Bangladesh, women hold families together through daily acts of care, resourcefulness and quiet determination.
 They are the ones who repair leaking roofs, manage uneven incomes, stretch meals, soothe anxieties and keep homes functioning through storms, floods and uncertainty.
 AzuKo’s idea of the Homemaker recognises this labour as a form of leadership.
 It reflects the strength of women who create safety for others long before they feel safe themselves.

-Two women, Nondo and Gayitri, shared how this plays out in their own homes and communities.
+Three women, Nondo, Gayitri, and Ratna, shared how this plays out in their own homes and communities.

 Nondo: Creating stability one decision at a time